*For English scroll down*

 explicitly address gender equity and youth employment.

-- Partnerships: Engage private sector actors, NGOs, and
+- Partnerships: Engage the private sector, civil society, and

 entrepreneurship.

-- Awareness and Social Change: Challenge stereotypes that
+- Awareness and Social Change: Break down stereotypes that

 limit women’s participation in marine sectors and highlight role models of